Check Point Next Generation Threat Prevention Appliance

 Check Point provides several levels of assistance available to customers via a support and maintenance subscription.
 Plans include standard, premium and elite tiers, which offer various levels of phone- and email-based technical aid along with onsite options and response times.
 Customers can also access a large online area via the website.
 This includes a knowledge base, user forum, product downloads, technical documentation and other helpful resources.

-At a price of £18,550 fully loaded, this product carries quite a price tag.
+At a price of £18,630 fully loaded, this product carries quite the price tag.
 We find the Check Point Next Generation Threat Appliance to be quite powerful, but also quite expensive.
-Overall, we find this product to be good value for environments that need a high performance UTM.
+Overall, we find this product to be a good value for environments that need a high performance UTM.